CSCfi/csc-user-guide/docs/support/conda.md

 source $WRKDIR/DONOTREMOVE/miniconda3/etc/profile.d/conda.sh
 ```

-This simply sets couple of shell environment variables, a conda command as a
+This simply sets couple of shell environment variables, and conda command as a
-shell function, and modifies prompt so that it shows the name of the currently
-activated Conda environment.
+shell function.

-When activating a new conda install, it's a good idea to run
+When activating a new conda install first time, it's a good idea to run

 ```bash
 conda info